SabaDevvy/ultimate-42-makefile/README.md

 ```

 For the archive Makefile `Makefile.archive`, if you want to test archive functions you have to fill the TEST_FILES variable with your test file/s.
-This is very useful, because you'll be able to test your archive function leaks just by creating a test .c file containing main function and calling that function.
+This is very useful, because you'll be able to test your archive function leaks just by creating a test .c file containing main function and calling test functions.

 ```
 TEST_FILES      := test.c test2.c ...